Mucormycosis: Cause

 Mucormycosis is a fungal infection caused by fungi in the order Mucorales.
 In most cases it is due to an invasion of the genera Rhizopus and Mucor, common bread molds.
 Most fatal infections are caused by Rhizopus oryzae.
 It is less likely due to Lichtheimia, and rarely due to Apophysomyces.
 Others include Cunninghamella, Mortierella, and Saksenaea.

 The fungal spores are present in the environment.
+Once inside the body, the fungus grows branch-like filaments which invade blood vessels, causing clots to form and surrounding tissues to die.

-They can be found on items such as moldy bread and fruit, and are breathed in frequently, but cause disease only in some people.
+Spores can be found on items such as moldy bread and fruit, and are breathed in frequently, but cause disease only in some people.
 In addition to being breathed in and deposited in the nose, sinuses, and lungs, the spores can also enter the skin via blood or directly through a cut or open wound, and can also grow in the intestine if eaten.
-Once deposited, the fungus grows branch-like filaments which invade blood vessels, causing clots to form and surrounding tissues to die.
 Other reported causes include contaminated wound dressings.
 Mucormycosis has been reported following the use of elastoplast and the use of tongue depressors for holding in place intravenous catheters.
 Outbreaks have also been linked to hospital bed sheets, negative-pressure rooms, water leaks, poor ventilation, contaminated medical equipment, and building works.
 One hypothesis suggests that the spread of fungal spores in India could be due to fumes generated from the burning of Mucorales-rich biomass, like cow dung and crop stubble.